Electric charge: Unit

-After discovering the quantized character of charge, in 1891 George Stoney proposed the unit 'electron' for this fundamental unit of electrical charge.
+After discovering the quantized character of charge, in 1891, George Stoney proposed the unit 'electron' for this fundamental unit of electrical charge.
 J. J. Thomson subsequently discovered the particle that we now call the electron in 1897.
 The unit is today referred to as elementary charge, fundamental unit of charge, or simply denoted e, with the charge of an electron being −e.
 The charge of an isolated system should be a multiple of the elementary charge e, even if at large scales charge seems to behave as a continuous quantity.
 In some contexts it is meaningful to speak of fractions of an elementary charge; for example, in the fractional quantum Hall effect.

 The unit faraday is sometimes used in electrochemistry.
 One faraday is the magnitude of the charge of one mole of elementary charges, i.e.

-In the CGS system, electric charge is expressed as a combination of three mechanical quantities: length, mass, and time, unlike in the SI, which incorporates an independent electromagnetic dimension.